 Your most valuable asset?
-Most would say, home.
+Most would say their home.

 Could your home benefit your favorite charity?
 Yes, and with a retained life estate, you can give away your house, keep the keys, and get a current tax deduction.

 Under a retained life estate, the donor irrevocably deeds a personal residence or farm to charity, but retains the right to live in it for the rest of his/her life, a term of years, or a combination of the two.
 The term is most commonly measured by the life of the donor, or of the donor and the donor’s spouse.

 When the term ends, typically when the last of one or more tenants dies, the charity can either keep the property for its own use, or sell the property and use the proceeds as designated by the donor.

 Keep in mind that donating a personal residence doesn’t mean it has to be the donor’s primary residence.
 It can be a vacation home or any other structure the donor uses as a residence.
 A farm can include raw farm land, as well as farmland with buildings on it.